 - ChemistryWorld and NewScientist - they really are the places where jobs related to science are advertised.
 Jobs advertised here might include those editing scientific publications, or informatics and web application positions.
-For those interested in a career in technical specialist and chemical sales roles try individual company websites (again, use our Find out about employers page to find them).
+For those interested in a career in technical specialist and chemical sales roles, try individual company websites (again, use the sector and employer information in MyFuture Resources.
 For pharmaceutical sales, visit pharmajobs.co.uk.

 - For jobs in the public sector, check out Civil Service Jobs.
 You may also be interested in the Science and Engineering Stream of the Civil Service Fast Stream.

 - Work in the clinical trials field is popular with Pharmacy and Pharmacology postgraduates.
-The best job sites in this sector are Institute of Clinical Research, eMedCareers and Pharmiweb.
+The best job sites in this sector are the Institute of Clinical Research(ICR), eMedCareers and Pharmiweb.

-- For jobs and work experience in science communication, it's well worth joining the psci-com mailing list.
+- It is well worth joining the psci-com mailing list, which has discussions, news items and job opportunities in science communication.
 Also check out the jobs board of the British Science Association.
 Other vacancy and information sites for science communication can be found in the University of Oxford Guide to Science Alternatives.